Our Top Picks

 Best Leather: Soft Touch Leather Collar at Amazon

-"For under $25, the Soft Touch looks far more expensive than it is, and even comes with a lifetime warranty."
+"Despite its bargain price, the Soft Touch looks far more expensive than it is, and even comes with a lifetime warranty."

 Best Runner-Up: Kurgo Muck Collar Waterproof Dog Collar at Amazon